-During the second debate President Bush stoutly defended the Act: "As a matter of fact, the tools now given to the terrorist fighters are the same tools that we've been using against drug dealers and white-collar criminals.
-So I really don't think so.
-I hope you don't think that.
-I mean, I - because I think whoever is the president must guard your liberties, must not erode your rights in America.
+During the second debate President Bush stoutly defended the Act: "As a matter of fact, the tools now given to the terrorist fighters are the same tools that we've been using against drug dealers and white-collar crimition of some earlier observations. nals.
+So I really don't think so, I your liberties, must not erode search of a better life - those only won the coveted Nobel your rights in America.
 I don't think the Patriot Act abridges your rights at